ajhayden/TechnicalInterviewCourse/Unit_06_Dictionaries/README.md

 - Quick access is needed
 - When memory is available

-## How to avoid for-loops?
-- List Comprehension / Generator Expression
-- Functions
-- itertools

 ## Frequency Counter
+- Common way to use dictionaries to solve problems
 - Use objects/sets to collect value frequencies
-- Avoids nested loops (O(N2) time complexity)
+- Why you should use it: avoids nested loops (O(N2) time complexity)

 ### Practice Time
 - Try solving the following problem using a frequency counter